twhiston/dashxi/readme.md

 #### Options
 - tag tags to include in the export, multiple values allowed
 - snip individual snippets to add, multiple values allowed
-- savepath Optional file output location and name. must end with .yml.
+- file Optional file output location and name. must end with .yml.
 If non is specified output will be printed to the console

 ## import